NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shadowpiercer.md

 **Requirements** You don't currently have the drained condition

 **Effect** Spend a Mythic Point; the spear drains your vitality to counteract the effect.
 You can attempt to counteract the effect (+46 modifier level, counteract rank 10).
-You can activate this effect without having a Mythic Point available but doing so makes you [[Conditions/Drained|Drained 2]].
+You can activate this effect without having a Mythic Point available but doing so makes you [[Drained|Drained 2]].

 * * *